 This project developed induced seismicity susceptibility maps for the Montney Play, an area within the Western Canadian Sedimentary Basin in BC’s Northeast Region that contains some of North America’s most significant natural gas deposits.
 These maps can be used by regulators and the natural gas sector to help assess risk from hydraulic fracturing and wastewater disposal operations.

 This Energy project fits under Geoscience BC’s Strategic Objective of Facilitating Responsible Natural Resource Development and our goal to:

 - Maintain joint research with partners examining seismicity induced by hydraulic fracturing in northeastern BC to provide new science to better understand induced seismicity, mitigate risks and further improve regulation and industry practices.

-Specifically, this project is:
+Specifically, this project:

-- identifying areas needing more focused research; and
+- identified areas needing more focused research.

 Benefits of this project include:

 - a public database of geological and operational data;

 - machine learning and advanced numerical analysis methodologies for peer review and research;

 - results from numerical simulations supporting results from susceptibility mapping; and